8 Tips to Better Manage Employee Time Off During the Holiday Season

 Why?
 Because you have to manage employee expectations for taking time off during what is often the busiest season—end-of-year projects need to be wrapped up, quotas need to be met, shifts need to be covered.

 So how can you manage employee time off during the holiday season without dropping the ball?
-Check out our eight tips for a happier holiday season for you and your employees.
+Check out our eight tips for a happier holiday season for you and your employees and start planning a festive season where everybody gets (some of) what they want.
+Improve your employees’ experience with BambooHR.

-To properly manage employee time-off requests during the holidays, you need to have a specific and clearly outlined holiday policy that spells out how your holiday time-off policy differs from your regular PTO or vacation policy.
+Balancing business operational needs with meeting employee demand during the holidays can be tricky.
+To properly manage employee time off requests during the holidays, you need to have a specific and clearly outlined holiday policy that spells out how your holiday time-off policy differs from your regular PTO or vacation policy.
 Here are a few questions to consider as you draw it up:

 - Which days (if any) will your business close?
 If your business is closed on some holidays, communicate that to your employees.
 Otherwise, they may unnecessarily submit time off for those days, which can be a headache for both employees and managers.